The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/10-sessions-and-login.md

 };
 ```

-The one new line — `req.session.userId = user.user_id` — tells `cookie-session` to set an encrypted cookie containing the user's ID.
+The one new line — `req.session.userId = user.user_id` — tells `cookie-session` to set a cookie containing the user's ID.
 Every subsequent request from that browser will include that cookie, and `req.session.userId` will be available in any controller.

-## Building the Login Endpoint

-### The Login Flow

-Login has three steps:

-1. Call `userModel.validatePassword(username, password)` — this finds the user and compares the password against the stored hash in one step
-2. If it returns `null`, the credentials are invalid — return `401`
-3. If it returns a user, set the session and return the user
+To see the cookie in you browser, try this out:
+1. Run the server and connect to it in your browser
+2. Open your browser's DevTools and go to Applications → Cookies → `http://localhost:8080`.
+3. Confirm that you have NO cookies
+4. Create a new user using the registration form
+5. Observe that new cookie has been stored in your browser with the name `session`!

+The data has been encoded using Base64 encoding.
+Unlike encryption, encoded strings can easily be reversed.
+Try copying the cookie from your browser and pasting it into this online decoder tool: [https://www.base64decode.org/](https://www.base64decode.org/)

 ### The Login Controller

+We want to do the same thing when a user logs in:

 ```js
 // controllers/authControllers.js